 How to use the translations spreadsheet:

-b.
-The 'category' column helps to differentiate groups of words, but it also is relevant to the notes made in the second sheet, 'Information Phrases'
+Specifically, the 'category' column helps to differentiate groups of words, but it also is relevant to the notes made in the second sheet, 'Phrases'.

 This section will only appear if there is a relevant phrase, from the matching category showing.